berenar/Software-Engineering-course-projects/ED/README.md

-# Data structures usage for a veterinary clinic
+# Veterinary clinic register using data structures
-Using trees, heaps, queues and tries
+such as trees, heaps, queues and tries